 The career production line

-A defensive end producing tackle-for-loss totals at that rate carries particular value in modern college football, where the position has become more specialized around pass-rushing rather than run-stopping.
-Wilson's production line shows up across both phases — TFL totals include both run stops and pass-rush negative plays.
+The full career line earns the placement, and it tells the same story across phases: a defensive end producing tackle-for-loss totals at that rate carries particular value in modern college football, where the position has become more specialized around pass-rushing rather than run-stopping.
+Wilson's production showed up against both the run and the pass — TFL totals include both run stops and pass-rush negative plays.

 For the Big Sky specifically, defensive-end production matters because the conference's offenses lean heavily on quarterback-run and play-action concepts.
 A defensive end who can disrupt those plays before they develop forces the offense into more predictable looks for the rest of the defense.